econ-ark/HARK/Documentation/quick-start.md

 econ-ark\\Scripts\\activate.bat
 ```

-###  Once the virtualenv is activated, you may see `(econ-ark)` in your command prompt (depending on how your machine is configured)
+Once the virtualenv is activated, you may see `(econ-ark)` in your command prompt (depending on how your machine is configured)

+#### Install requirements

-###  Make sure to change to HARK directory, and install HARK's requirements into the virtual environment with `pip install -r requirements.txt`.
+Make sure to change to HARK directory, and install HARK's requirements into the virtual environment with `pip install -r requirements.txt`.

+#### Test your installation

-###  To check that everything has been set up correctly, run HARK's tests with `python -m unittest`.
+To check that everything has been set up correctly, run HARK's tests with `python -m unittest`.

 ## Next steps